pablodecm/paper-inferno/paper/paper.md

 in classification and explain the relation between classification and the likelihood ratio was by Neal [@neal2008computing].
-In the mentioned work, Neal proposes training of classifier including a function of nuisance parameter as additional input together with a per-observation regression model of the expectation value for inference.
+In the mentioned work, Neal proposes training of classifier including a function of nuisance parameters as additional input together with a per-observation regression model of the expectation value for inference.
 Cranmer et al.
 [@cranmer2015approximating] improved on this concept by using a parametrised classifier to approximate the